 Verizon has provided a price-out demonstrating that its filing to increase basic service revenues represents a percentage increase that is less than the change in GDPPI-1%.
-In addition, staff believes that the requested rate changes, although varying somewhat in absolute and percentage terms depending on the rate group, do not create an undue advantage or disadvantage for any customer group.
+In addition, it appears that the requested rate changes, although varying somewhat in absolute and percentage terms depending on the rate group, do not create an undue advantage or disadvantage for any customer group.
 Pursuant to Section 364.10, Florida Statutes, any actions which do create an undue advantage or disadvantage would be prohibited.
-For these reasons, staff recommends that Verizon's filing to increase basic service revenues should be acknowledged as compliant with Section 364.051(3), Florida Statutes, as amended.
+For these reasons, we acknowledge that Verizon's filing to increase basic service revenues is compliant with Section 364.051(3), Florida Statutes, as amended.